Last Updated on December 16, 2024 by Laila Oliveira

 If you’re an expat who wants to be a part of this glorious tradition but doesn’t know where to start, join our Facebook Group – All About Portugal For Expats.
 We’re a community of over 14,000+ Portuguese enthusiasts waiting to help you out with queries and concerns.

 And remember, while you’re enjoying the best parts about Portugal, Viv Europe is here to turn your dream into reality!
-Contact us for a FREE consultation with our team of relocation experts and get all the guidance you could need.
+Contact us for a FREE consultation with our team of relocation experts and get all the guidance you need.
 See you soon!